 Healing Substance Use Through a Trauma-Informed, IFS Lens

-Substance Use Therapy in Chicago & Virtual Therapy in Los Angeles
+Substance Use Therapy in Chicago & Virtual Therapy across Illinois, Los Angeles, and California

-Many people struggling with substance use aren’t just trying to quit—they’re trying to soothe something deeper.
+Many people struggling with substance use (addiction, alcoholism, smoking, etc.) aren’t just trying to quit—they’re trying to soothe something deeper.
 Whether it’s anxiety, trauma, shame, or overwhelming emotional pain, substances often serve a purpose.
 In my therapy practice, I don’t see “addiction” as a defect or a disorder—I see it as a signal.
 A signal that there’s a part of you that’s working hard to help you survive.

 Substance Use Through an IFS Lens: What Does That Mean?

 In Internal Family Systems therapy, we understand that every behavior—yes, even the ones that feel harmful or out of control—comes from a part of you that’s trying to help in some way.
-The “addicted part” is no exception.
+The “addicted part” (that goes in quotes because the parts choose their name) is no exception.

 Rather than trying to eliminate this part or fight against it, we get to know it.
 We explore: